This post may contain affiliate links. Please see my disclosure policy for details.

 There is a small signboard from English Heritage that explains more of the history, the chamber plan and the recent excavation works.

 You’re allowed free rein over the site and so you can climb all over it and go inside if you wanted to.

 When you enter, you’ll find three chambers.
 One at the far end which is like a Dolmen Chamber and then two ‘rooms’ on either side.

 Most people tend to visit to find some peace and relax on top of the long barrow as it makes a great sunbathing spot.
 Plus, a much-needed break if you are hiking along the Ridgeway Trail.

 It provides a welcome respite with the shade of the trees.
 You could pull up and have a picnic here but I don’t think I would have much of a stomach for it eating on top of a gravesite!

 After that, there isn’t a wealth of things to do.
 There is a small forest opposite you could explore which is very pretty or carry on the trail to find more ancient sites at Uffington.

 Visit more ancient sites on the Ridgeway Trail & beyond!

-Minster Lovell Hall is a lovely ancient spot near the River Windrush or head to North Leigh Roman Villa so you can explore the remains of a Roman courtyard.
+Minster Lovell Hall is a lovely ancient spot near the River Windrush or heads to North Leigh Roman Villa so you can explore the remains of a Roman courtyard.